Stiffstream/so5extra/README.md

 so_5_extra is a header-only library.
 There is no need to compile and link so_5_extra itself.
 Only INCLUDE path must be set appropriately.

+### Using via CMake

+Since v.1.2.1 there is the very basic support for CMake: so_5_extra can be used in CMake-based projects.
+There is `dev/so_5_extra/CMakeFiles.txt` for that.

+But building so_5_extra's examples and/or tests via CMake is not supported.
+If you want to have CMake support for these things let us known via "info at stiffstream dot com".

 ## Building Samples And Tests

 To build so_5_extra samples and tests it is necessary to use Ruby and Mxx_ru gem.
 For example: